 - Currently the build system is incompatible with make 3.81, so make sure you're using make 3.80.
 This issue is being tracked in bug 325148, where a partial patch exists.

-- From the Cygwin Mailing Lists, the cause of the change of behaviour on make 3.81 is because of a DOS style path patch removal.
+- From the Cygwin Mailing Lists, the cause of the change of behavior on make 3.81 is because of a DOS style path patch removal.
 That patch is still on make 3.80.

 - Double-check to make sure that you have the complete cygwin package list.
 If not, launch the cygwin installer and add the missing packages.